pubnub/pubnub-mcp-server/resources/sdk_docs/java_message-actions.md

 ## Get message actions[​](#get-message-actions)

 ##### Requires Message Persistence
-Enable Message Persistence for your key in the Admin Portal as described in the support article.
+Enable Message Persistence for your key in the Admin Portal.

 Get a list of message actions in a channel.
-Actions are sorted by action timetoken in ascending order.
+Actions are sorted by action timetoken ascending.

 ##### Truncated response
-If the response is truncated, a more property is returned with additional parameters.
-Make iterative calls adjusting parameters to fetch more actions.
+Responses may be truncated.
+If so, a more property is returned with additional parameters.
+Send iterative calls, adjusting parameters to fetch more actions.

 ### Method(s)[​](#methods-2)
 Use this Java method: